(Tour)

 Right worked as a copywriter for two major advertising agencies and won several

-awards, including the prestigious Clio Award for her ads, before she settled down to
+awards, including the prestigious Clio Award for her ads, before she settled

 have children.